artmouse155/chess/notes.md

 - Prevents external code from being concerned with the internal workings of an object
 - Put it in a **capsule**.

+#### Benefits of Encapsulation

+- Allows you to change the implementation in the backend easily
+- Allows you to filter input to the class

 Developed by Chase Odom